RCT Risk Assessment

 • Sample size: If not enough participants are enrolled, the trial may lack the statistical power to detect a real effect.

-• Length of trial: Trials need to be long enough to capture the full impact of the intervention being studied.
+• Duration of trial: Trials need to be long enough to capture the full impact of the intervention being studied.

 • Incomplete plans: A missing Statistical Analysis Plan (SAP) raises a red flag, as it outlines how data will be analyzed, reducing the risk of bias later.